 The governing body is the admissions authority and has responsibility for admissions to this school.
-The local authority undertakes the co-ordination of admission arrangements during the normal admission round.
-The governing body has set its admission number at 30 pupils to be admitted to the reception year in the school year which begins in September 2023.
+The local authority undertakes the co-ordination of admission arrangements during the normal admission round1.
+The admissions authority has set its admission number at 30 pupils to be admitted to the reception year in the school year which begins in September, 2026.

-The governing body will, where logistically possible, admit twins and all siblings from multiple births where one of the children is the last child ranked within the school's Published Admissions Number ("PAN").
+The admissions authority will, where logistically possible, admit twins and all siblings from multiple births where one of the children is the last child ranked within the school's Published Admissions Number ("PAN").

-Pupils with an Education, Health and Care Plan or a Statement of Special Educational Needs (see note 1)
+Pupils with an Education, Health and Care Plan (see note 1)

-The admission of pupils with a Statement of Educational Needs or an Education, Health and Care Plan is dealt with by a completely separate procedure.
-Children with a Statement of Special Educational Needs or Education, Health and Care Plan that names the school must be admitted.
+The admission of pupils with an Education, Health and Care Plan is dealt with by a completely separate procedure.
+Children with a Health and Care Plan that names the school must be admitted.
 Where this takes place before the allocation of places under these arrangements this will reduce the number of places available to other children.